LispCookbook/cl-cookbook/iteration.md

     (collect (* i i)))
 ~~~

-(if you use loop and iterate in the same package, you might run into name conflicts)
+(If you use `loop` and Iterate in the same package, you might run into name
+conflicts.)

 Iterate also comes with `display-iterate-clauses` that can be quite handy: